emmapa/proximity_kit/PK_MUV/README.md

 # PK_MUV

-This page contains the description of the kit.
+This page contains the description of the kit and the instructions to use it.
+In the Repo you also find:
+* blocks diagram
+* digital files to reproduce it, Eagle file and png files
+* code
+* BOM

+The kit described in this Repo is about the electronics components and the firmware to realise the PK_MUV.

 ## Intro

-## Application
+### Application
 The PK_MUV is a WiFi module (esp8266) with NFC reader (RC522).
 The PK_MUV kit is programmed to read [Tag_MUV](MUV-Tags).
-When the user operates the TAG_MUV on PK_MUV kit, the check-in information are sent to the MUV server:
+When the user operates the TAG_MUV on PK_MUV kit, the following informations are sent to the MUV server:
 * Tag_MUV UID to identify the user
-* PK_MUV ID to identify the location of the kit.
+* PK_MUV ID to identify the location of the kit.<br>
-To have access to the key, see section [Contacs](#Contacts)

-## Instructions
+The kit includes:
+- Power slide switch: to turn on/off the kit when it runs on battery
+- Reset switch: to reset the kit while it is operating
+- Config switch: it is used to enter in configuration mode or run the check routine.
+- Tag Led: rgb Led that gives feedback when a tag is detected by the reader, also called Tag routine.
+- Config Led: rgb Led that gives feedback during the start-up and the check routines.
+- Batt Led: rgb Led that visualise the battery status.

 ### Connect the PK_MUV to the local WiFi
 Turn on the PK_MUV (ON/OFF switch).
 If the kit is not connected to the WiFi, the Config Led is on/blue, the kit is ready to be connected and it create a network named MUV.
 At this point you need a smartphone/tablet or computer, join the network MUV.